designforsf/brigade-matchmaker/docs/installation.md

 NODE_ENV=development node app.js
 ```

 Please now visit the new member front-end at [http://localhost:8080](http://localhost:8080).
-Doing so will now load the test data!

 **NOTE: the Project Match main front-end won't be able to search for projects until the Matching Algoritm is installed**